 Felony gun possession charges dismissed on speedy trial grounds where during prosecution of the case, it was discovered that the arresting detective’s credibility was questionable.
 The gun was recovered in a car with 4 occupants and never processed for fingerprints or DNA evidence.
 During the prosecution, it was also discovered that the arresting detective had several lawsuits and allegations filed against him for false arrest and fabricating evidence.
 Consequently, the DA never produced the arresting detective to testify at the pre-trial suppression hearing which ultimately violated the client’s right to a speedy trial.

 People v.
 G. Williams

 A NYC Correction Officer was charged with misdemeanor weapons possession for allegedly shooting a BB which shattered the window of the complainant’s car.
-At he suppression hearing Mr. Watford was able to demonstrate that the arresting officer’s search of the client’s car was illegal.
-The police admitted during the hearing that they searched he client’s vehicle minutes prior to the complainant arriving at the scene and identifying him as then perpetrator.
+At the suppression hearing, Mr. Watford was able to demonstrate that the arresting officer’s search of the client’s car was illegal.
+The police admitted during the hearing that they searched the client’s vehicle minutes prior to the complainant arriving at the scene and identifying him as the perpetrator.
 The judge suppressed the BB gun and the all charges were dismissed.

 People v.
 C. Williams

 Client was charged with felony gun possession and facing a potential mandatory prison sentence of 16 years to life.
 At the suppression hearing, Mr. Watford was able to demonstrate that the arresting officers illegally seized the client without reasonable suspicion when the officer grabbed the client who refused to allow the police to enter the house after he answered the door.
 The officers subsequently kicked in the door and illegally pursued the client who allegedly threw an unidentifiable object which the police said was a firearm.
 After the hearing, the judge reviewed the memorandum of law submitted by Mr. Watford and granted the suppression motion.